hanielcedraz/endoGenes/README.md

     efficiency list (default: efficiencies_list.txt)

   ## Usage on linux or Mac OS terminal: </br>
-    $ ./endoGene.R -f dataset_file.txt -e efficiency_list.txt
+    $ ./endoGenes.R -f dataset_file.txt -e efficiency_list.txt

     Obs.
-Also you can open the endoGene.R file with your favorite R IDE and follow the script (not recomended)
+Also you can open the endoGenes.R file with your favorite R IDE and follow the script (not recomended)